jimeh/common-flow/common-flow.md

 interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 1. TL;DR
-    1. Do not break the master branch.
+    1. Do not break the main branch.
     2. A release is a git tag.
-2. The Master Branch
+2. The Main Branch
-    1. A branch named "master" MUST exist and it MUST be referred to as the "master branch".
+    1. A branch named "main" MUST exist and it MUST be referred to as the "main branch".
-    2. The master branch MUST always be in a non-broken state with its test suite passing.
+    2. The main branch MUST always be in a non-broken state with its test suite passing.
-    4. The master branch IS NOT guaranteed to always work in production environments.
+    3. The main branch IS NOT guaranteed to always work in production environments.
 Despite test suites passing it may at times contain unfinished work.
 Only releases may be considered safe for production use.
-    5. The master branch SHOULD always be in a "as near as possibly ready for release/production" state to reduce any friction with creating a new release.
+    4. The main branch SHOULD always be in a "as near as possibly ready for release/production" state to reduce any friction with creating a new release.
 3. Change Branches